Search is the main channel of app discovery and can become a powerful way to increase installs… Don’t forget!

 Choose keywords wisely and revamp them often

 Pick the keywords with high traffic that are not too competitive – ideally, pick those for which your app will easily rank in top 10 and give you high visibility.
 It’s all about the balance between the high traffic and low competitiveness.
 Use long-tail, pay attention on the traffic size that the keyword has and don’t use keywords that are not so relevant to your app.
-It makes no sense to rank high for a keyword that is not related to your app, in the end the users will not install it.
+It makes no sense to rank high for a keyword that is not related to your product, in the end the users will not install it.

-ASO Tools for keyword research
+Tools for keyword research

-App Keywords – On-metadata in App Store & Google Play
+Keywords – On-metadata in App Store & Google Play

 App name / Title

 App name / Title is a very important element of search ASO and conversion rate optimization (CRO).
-The users come across your app in the app store search results page, and this is where they start taking the decision whether they want to know more about your app or not.
-App name is also affecting the conversion rate at the moment when user is already looking at the app product page, and if the listing metadata is appealing, they will go ahead to download it.
+The users come across your app in the search results page, and this is where they start taking the decision whether they want to know more about your app or not.
+App Name is also affecting the conversion rate at the moment when user is already looking at the product page, and if the listing metadata is appealing, they will go ahead to download it.

 See these examples:

-URL / package (Google Play)
+URL / package name (Google Play)